TarikEloukili/ethereum-balance-and-transaction-tracker/README.md

    ```

 ## Output
+- real account's balance given by the etherscan api
+- calculated balance
+- Verification of balance accuracy using the `calculate_closeness_score()` function.
 - A plotted graph showing the wallet balance over time.
-- Verification of balance accuracy using the `balance_closeness` function.

 ---
 Feel free to contribute to this project by submitting issues or pull requests!